 A bovine drudge (Masumi Harukawa) is "married" to an insensitive, verbally abusive, chronically ill man (Ko Nishimura).
 One night, while her husband is away on business, a young man (Shigeru Tsuyuguchi) breaks into her home and robs, beats and rapes her.
 She doesn't report the rape but the rapist continues to stalk her and she unwillingly (though this is never made certain) enters a sexual relationship with her rapist.
 I've greatly admired the films of Shohei Imamura and while I can see why the subject matter interests him, he handled such similar themes much better in the superior INSECT WOMAN.
 We're supposed to feel empathy for the plump housewife but she's such a born victim and complicit in her own fate (unlike say, Thomas Hardy's Tess, another born victim) that it's difficult to accede.
 And we're asked to sit through 2 1/2 hours of her self victimization.
 The film finally lost me halfway through when her rapist stalker attempts to strangle her and throw her off a train but has a seizure and begs her to get a pill out of his pocket.
 Instead of doing the logical thing and splitting, she does and then he continues to molest her and then go to his place for wild sex!
 After that, I just sat in numbness and waited for the thing to finally end.
 The best thing about the film is robust wide screen cinematography of Shinsaku Himeda.
 The score is by Toshiro Mayuzumi.

 Upon arriving in East Africa to join his brother in a uranium mining operation, a drifter (Cornel Wilde) discovers his brother has been murdered by a native cult called the leopard men.
 But Wilde believes there's more behind his brother's death than that and when he, along with several others, go deep into the jungle to locate the uranium mine, it's clear someone doesn't want them to discover it.
+Based on the novel MARK OF THE LEOPARD by James Eastwood and directed by George Marshall (DESTRY RIDES AGAIN).
 Exotic African adventures were all the rage in the 1950s and BEYOND MOMBASA is a rather indifferent entry.
 Though his motive may be unknown, the film's villain is blatantly obvious and when the revelation comes, it's no surprise.
 A mixture of location footage in Kenya handsomely shot by Freddie Young (LAWRENCE OF ARABIA) and an obvious sound stage jungle, it's the kind of pleasant time waster that you can pay only half attention to and still get what's going on.
-Directed by George Marshall (DESTRY RIDES AGAIN).
 With Donna Reed (her husband was one of the producers) who as the romantic interest wears brightly colored frocks around the safari campfire, Leo Genn (whose acting is unexpectedly poor), Christopher Lee and Ron Randell.

 During WWII, an Italian-American U.S. Army major (John Hodiak) is placed in charge of the small seaside Italian village of Adano.
 His duty is to assist the townspeople's transition from fascism to democracy among other things.
 But a bell that was taken by the fascist government and melted into ammunition and was a symbol for the town's daily life may be what's needed to restore order to the town.
-Based on the Pulitzer prize winning novel by John Hersey, this is a delightful dramedy that shows what can be done when one abides by common sense rather than adhering to the rule books, even if it means a personal drawback.
+Based on the Pulitzer prize winning novel by John Hersey and directed by Henry King (12 O'CLOCK HIGH).
+This is a delightful dramedy that shows what can be done when one abides by common sense rather than adhering to the rule books, even if it means a personal drawback.
 There is an unusually adult relationship between the married Hodiak and a young girl (Gene Tierney, who's charming despite her dicey Italian accent) who's waiting for her fiancé to return from a prisoner of war camp.
 Their need for companionship when separated from their loved ones takes precedence over social convention.
-The film's cinematic highpoint is the return of the Italian POWs to the women who've been waiting for them, affectingly handled by the director Henry King (12 O'CLOCK HIGH).
+The film's cinematic highpoint is the return of the Italian POWs to the women who've been waiting for them, affectingly handled by director Henry King.
 The strong score is by Alfred Newman.
 With William Bendix, Richard Conte, Glenn Langan, Harry Morgan, Marcel Dalio, Hugo Haas, Eduardo Ciannelli, Fortunio Bonanova and Roy Roberts.